-- (n) Directs the Board of Teaching to adopt rules requiring teachers who are renewing their teaching license to acquire a more in-depth understanding of topics related to the warning signs of and accommodations for mental illness in children and adolescents. - 11 Teacher and support personnel qualifications. (b) Allows the Board of Teaching to issue up to two additional temporary, one-year teaching licenses to a qualified teacher candidate who has not passed the college-level basic skills exam at the time the person successfully completes a teacher preparation program.
-Allows school districts to provide remedial assistance to those person who did not pass the college-level basic skills exam, including persons for whom English is a second language and persons who completed their teacher preparation program outside Minnesota, and are teaching under a temporary license.
+11 Teacher and support personnel qualifications. (b) Allows the Board of Teaching to issue up to two additional temporary, one-year teaching licenses to a qualified teacher candidate who has not passed the skills exam at the time the person successfully completes a teacher preparation program.
+Allows school districts to provide remedial assistance to those person who did not pass the skills exam, including persons for whom English is a second language and persons who completed their teacher preparation program outside Minnesota, and are teaching under a temporary license.